La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 #### Task

 stati
-: … is smart, … has a talent
+: … (someone) is smart, … has a talent

 <pixra url="/assets/pixra/cilre/stati.svg" caption="stati" definition="… has a talent"></pixra>